 You can’t always control the hand you are dealt.
 When the Department of Labor (DOL) comes knocking at your door you should be prepared to defend you wage and hour practices.
 Hopefully, you have already done an audit of your time records for accuracy; you know that your employees and independent contractors are properly classified; and all of your workers are being properly paid.
 Right?
 Unfortunately, wage and hour mistakes are common and can be very costly.
 Now is the time to play your cards well.

 Prepare to Negotiate.

 The basic principles of negotiation, whether with another business, an opposing party, or with federal agencies, are the same.
 You should know several things about your case before you begin a negotiation: (1) your strengths; (2) your goal; (3) your breaking point; and (4) what will happen if you don’t reach an agreement.
-You should you also be able to gauge the opposing party’s or agency’s positions on these four matters.
+You should also be able to gauge the opposing party’s or agency’s position on these four matters.
 Break the case down into four steps:

 Step 1: Are the cards stacked against you?

 A wage and hour investigation can be prompted by an individual employee’s complaint or because your business is a targeted industry.
 In other words, from the outset you likely won’t know why you are under investigation.
 You should know, however, that DOL only has the authority to investigate.
 It cannot, on its own accord, enforce federal laws.
 This will be your greatest strength: DOL wants to reach a settlement with a business so that it doesn’t have to go to court to prove any violations it may find.